-[LUM#6] Non-pharmacological interventions: alternative treatments
+[LUM#6] Non-pharmacological interventions: alternative approaches to care

 Abuses and dangers